sherpal/holomorphic-maps/README.md

 ## How to use

-The software allows you to draw lines, circles and ellipses on the Complex plane restricted to [-2,2] x [-2,2].
-You can then chose a function from the list and map all the drawn lines by that function.
+The software allows you to draw lines, circles, ellipses, rectangles, disks and filled ellipses on the Complex plane restricted to [-2,2] x [-2,2].
+You can then chose a function from the list and map everything by that function.
+As is standard, CTRL+Z cancels the last line or shape drawn.

 You can also press Enter (after the canvas got focus) to see an example of the DebugWindow from the UI.